Minimal Actuator Selection for Linear Time Invariant Systems: Introduction

 \subsubsection{Contribution}

-Although extensive research addresses actuator selection problems, we identify two main limitations.
-Most existing works that select actuators from a given set mostly focus on performance without explicitly addressing controllability.
-Conversely, approaches based on the MCP and its robust versions assume that the actuators can arbitrarily choose which state variables to directly act upon.
-This formulation works well for leader selection in multi-agent systems or dynamics on graphs where each node is described by a (set of) state variable(s), but it is not suited to the general case where the effect of actuators on the dynamics may not be designed, i.e., when the input matrix is given.
-These limitations further require a dedicated study of robust selection to tolerate faults.
+Although extensive research addresses actuator selection, we identify two limitations.
+First, most works focus on control performance without explicitly addressing controllability.
+Conversely, the MCP and its robust version aim to ensure controllability but assume that the input matrix can be freely designed.
+This assumption works well for leader selection in multi-agent systems or control nodes in networks where each node corresponds to one state variable, but it is not suited to the case when the input matrix is given, corresponding to a set of predefined actuators.

-We fill this gap and systematically study the \emph{minimal actuator selection} problem, where we choose the minimum number of actuators that ensure controllability of a linear time-invariant system.
-First, we show that this problem can be written as an integer linear program with no loss of generality.
-Second, we prove that, under technical assumptions, it is equivalent to the set multicover problem.
-This reduces to the set cover problem if the state matrix has all distinct eigenvalues, analogously to the setups in~\cite{Olshevsky14tcns-minimalControllability,Pequito17automatica-robustMinimalControllability}.
-Third, we extend our formulation to the robust version, where a given number of actuators may fail, and the corresponding selected columns of the input matrix are removed.
-We prove that both the ILP characterization and the equivalence with the set multicover problem remain valid and require only modifying the parameters of the problems to incorporate the actuator redundancy necessary to counterbalance faults.
-Finally, we review algorithms for selection, drawing inspiration from the rich literature on set multicover.
-Notably, both polynomial-time procedures with provable suboptimality gaps and exact algorithms that avoid brute-force search are available.
-This may be attractive when sufficient computing power is available, e.g., for offline design or sporadic reconfiguration.
+We fill this gap and study the \emph{minimal actuator selection} problem where we choose the minimal number of actuators that ensure controllability of a linear time-invariant (LTI) system under a given input matrix which encodes all and only available actuation channels.
+First, we show that this problem can be written as an integer linear program (ILP).
+Second, we prove that it is equivalent to the set multicover problem under a technical assumption which, in words, is satisfied if the available actuation channels are sufficiently independent with respect to the dynamics to be controlled.
+The set multicover formulation reduces to the set cover problem if the state matrix has all distinct eigenvalues, which recovers the results in~\cite{Olshevsky14tcns-minimalControllability,Pequito17automatica-robustMinimalControllability}.
+Also, we extend our formulation to the robust version, where a given number of actuators may fail, proving that the ILP characterization and the set multicover equivalence require only modifying parameters of the ILP and of the technical assumption.
+Finally, we review existing algorithms for the set multicover problem.
+Numerical tests showcase the validity of the technical assumption for set multicover equivalence and compare the runtime and performance of ILP and set multicover algorithms from the literature.